utkuerkin/Security-Research-Findings/README.md

 - 2x Third place
 - 2x Top ten

-### 20+ private audits done with [Hashlock](https://www.hashlock.com.au) are not included in this repo
+### 20+ private audits done for [Hashlock](https://www.hashlock.com.au) are not included in this repo.
+Only includes select findings from audit reports that have gone public.

 ### Todo:
-1) Add important findings from private audits that are published publicly.
+1) Add more findings from private audits as they are published publicly.